strojiladam/swipescale/Swipe_TEXT/README.md

 2. Paste the content of `look&feel.CSS` into the **Look and Feel → Custom CSS** of your Qualtrics project.
 3. Create a **question block** in the Qualtrics survey builder.
 4. Create an **empty question**.
-   - Paste the content of `question.CSS` into the HTML editor of the empty question.
+   - Paste the content of `question.html` into the HTML editor of the empty question.
    - Paste the content of `question.JS` into the question’s JavaScript.

 ### 3. Customizing the Question JavaScript (`question.JS`)